chriswyatt/znake/README.md

 # znake
 Snake clone written in Z80 assembly for the ZX Spectrum

 ## Why?
-There are already thousands of Snake clones.
-Why do we need another one?
-Mainly as a programming exercise, as I had always programmed using high-level languages, and for a long time I have wanted to try my hand at something lower-level (e.g. C or assembly).
-I also wanted to produce some well-documented code that may help others who are having a go at learning assembly.
-I picked Snake as it was quite a simple game, and I didn't want to overwhelm myself with anything too complicated.
+Mainly as a programming exercise.
+I have always programmed using high-level languages and had always wanted to try my hand at something lower-level.
+I picked Snake, because it's a (relatively) simple game, and I have fond memories of it on Microsoft QBASIC and old Nokia handsets.

+I decided to code for the ZX Spectrum as I had started learning BASIC on a ZX Spectrum as a child.
+Unfortunately the ZX Spectrum died before I had got very far with learning it.

-If anyone would like to help me polish the game (even if only the graphics), please contact me.
-Any help with the game would be greatly appreciated.
+If anyone would like to help me improve the game (even if only the graphics), please contact me.
+If you would like to help with the look of the game, coding skills are not required.

+This is my first attempt at assembly so the code is probably not a fantastic example.
+I am open to suggestions/improvements; however as I work on this project in my spare time, it could take me a while to address them.

 ## How to play
 You will need to download [znake.tap](znake.tap) and you will need an emulator, e.g. [Speccy](http://fms.komkon.org/Speccy/).
 The Kempston joystick interface must be enabled, as keyboard controls are not currently supported.

+## ZX Vega
+The game will 'just work' on the ZX Vega; a keymap is not required.

 ## Assemble
 Znake was assembled using Pasmo: